Jesterhearts/a-sixel/test_images/README.md

     - Are the colors correct?
     - Is the watermark captured?

 - `blobs2.png`: Blobs of color around the edges of the LAB color space, with some blobs in the middle.
-Certain encoders (e.g. k-means) can struggle with this image at smaller palette sizes because they of the way they discover clusters.
+Certain encoders (e.g. k-means) can struggle with this image at smaller palette sizes because of the way they discover clusters.

     <details>
     <summary>View Image</summary>